vladkinoman/just-my-notes/software-engineering/software-development/programming-languages/java/setting-up-java-environment.md

 We can also add CLASSPATH to the end of the `~/.bashrc` if, for example, our Linux system doesn't support `/etc/environment` file by default [2].

-> I found somewhere on the Internet that I should not assign CLASSPATH as a global variable in that way.
-TODO: find out why.
+> I found somewhere on the Internet that I should not assign CLASSPATH as a global variable in that way. ~~TODO: find out why~~.
+According to [this](https://askubuntu.com/questions/175514/how-to-set-java-home-for-java#answer-175547) comment section:
+>
+> > For those doing software  development, don't put your JAVA_HOME in /etc/environment unless you  want to reboot everytime you switch JDK versions.
+>
+> > As others have pointed out, this doesn't stick between terminal sessions.
+What I did to address this is just added the line `source /etc/environment` to the top of my bash config file `~/.bashrc` so that it loads all my environment settings on startup.

 ### Problem with CLASSPATH variable